-ArtTable is the foremost professional organization dedicated to advancing the leadership of women in the visual arts.
-Through our membership network and community initiatives, we expand opportunities for women from diverse backgrounds and at all stages of their careers, fostering a stronger future for all women in the arts.
+ArtTable is the foremost professional organization dedicated to advancing the leadership of womxn in the visual arts.
+Through our membership network and community initiatives, we expand professional opportunities for womxn from diverse backgrounds and at all stages of their careers, supporting and fostering a stronger future for all womxn in the arts.

 ArtTable members can connect with the 1200+ members and gain a network of professional peers spread across 7 countries, including the U.S., where we have 9 chapters, located in Chicago, Houston, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle, Washington DC.
-In addition to members across the country outside these areas.
-ArtTable members can be anywhere in the world!
+In addition to members across the country outside these areas, members of ArtTable can be anywhere in the world!

 Board & Staff

 ArtTable is currently accepting nominations for its Board of Directors.
 Submissions will be accepted through April 23, 2021.
 Click here to read more information and submit a nomination.